 Additional interventions such as speech and language, maths, literacy, social skills and coordination are provided for pupils with special needs.
 We are also incredibly lucky to have our own sensory room on site.

-We are fortunate to have two fabulous designated teaching assistants for pupils with speech and language needs; Mrs Carol Taylor and Mrs Jo Prior.
-Mrs Prior and Mrs Taylor deliver support and interventions in the classrooms and in the sunshine room.
+We are fortunate to have a designated teaching assistant for pupils with speech and language needs; Mrs Carol Taylor.
+Mrs Taylor delivers support and interventions in the classrooms and in the sunshine room.
 The sunshine room is a quiet welcoming environment which the children love to visit.

-Our rainbow room is an additional classroom that we provide for pupils with social, emotional and developmental difficulties.
-Miss Jayde Ellison and Miss Kristina Dally run this class.
+Our Rainbow Room is an additional classroom that we provide for pupils with social, emotional and developmental difficulties.
+Miss Natalie Child, Miss Jayde Ellison and Miss Holly Whitaker run this class.
 They have worked with outside agencies to provide a very specialist environment to enable their children to thrive.
 We are very happy to report that visits from professionals from outside agencies have frequently resulted for praise of our rainbow room.

 This academic year we have seen pleasing progress with academic levels from our children with special needs.
 We are particularly proud of the fact that the gap is closing between the progress made by our children with SEN and their peers.

-Drapers Mills has a full time Inclusion Manager (Miss Imogen Dinsmore) who has qualifications relating to speech and language and specific learning difficulties.
-Miss Dinsmore works alongside other agencies to ensure that pupils with special educational needs are appropriately supported.
-Parents who have concerns regarding the needs of their child are welcome to make an appointment to discuss these with Miss Dinsmore.
-To make an appointment simply speak to our lovely office staff in reception and they will book you in to Miss Dinsmore’s diary.
+Drapers Mills has a full time Inclusion Manager Mrs Sarah Roberts.
+Mrs Roberts works alongside other agencies to ensure that pupils with special educational needs are appropriately supported.
+Parents who have concerns regarding the needs of their child are welcome to make an appointment to discuss these with Mrs Roberts.
+Appointments can be requested via the school office.